MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/path.rst

 Fill Path With a Linear Gradient
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Refer to :ref:`Linear Gradient` section for more details about the definition of a linear gradient.

 The opacity value of the drawing is defined by the Alpha channel of the ARGB color values of the each linear gradient stop point.